MIPPL/nephele-org-website/public/content/developers/tutorials/set-up-web3js-to-use-ethereum-in-javascript/index.md

 ---
-title: Set up web3.js to use the Ethereum blockchain in JavaScript
+title: Set up web3.js to use the Nephele blockchain in JavaScript
 description: How to use a smart contract to interact with a token using the Solidity language
 author: "jdourlens"
 tags: ["web3.js", "javascript"]